paveljurca/notes/en/test.md

 - Beware of [code smells](http://c2.com/cgi/wiki?CodeSmell), i.e. a constructor with unreachable objects

-- Comments are there to clarify intentions, quirks, i.e. say what the code doesn't
+- Comments are there to clarify intentions, quirks, i.e. say what the code does not

 *Code a little, test a little, redo*.
 Considering the __Test__ itself..